suvera/winter-boot/README.md

 ```

-This framework gives advantage to people already know Spring Boot, and want to start over with PHP8.
+This framework gives advantage to people already know Spring Boot, and want to jump into PHP8.

-- Dependency Injection is managed by framework with PHP8 Attributes (Annotations)
+- Dependency Injection is managed by the framework with PHP8 Attributes (Annotations)

 ## Example Service